Here is all the information you need about the thyroid gland & you!

 - Hair loss

 Under-active thyroid disease or ‘hypothyroidism’ refers to low levels of circulating thyroid hormones.
 This can lead to a group of symptoms including:

-It is interesting to know that the presence of a goitre is possible in both over and under-active thyroid disease.
+It is interesting to know that the presence of goitre is possible in both over and under-active thyroid disease.

-As an osteopath, we take a keen interest in your health as a whole, including an in-depth knowledge of your medical history.
+As an osteopath, we take a keen interest in your health as a whole, including in-depth knowledge of your medical history.
 Many people see us for help with pain, but as we’ve just highlighted, pain is not always about muscle damage or joint sprain.
 Having unbalanced thyroid hormone levels can also lead to pain in certain cases.
 If we suspect a thyroid issue when we are questioning and assessing you, we will ensure you are seen by your doctor at the earliest convenience to help rule it in or out.
 If you have questions about any aspect of your body, feel free to ask us at any time.
 Give us a call to book an appointment and to have all your questions answered!